MetaCell/geppetto-meta/README.md

 # Geppetto UI

-The next generation of Geppetto Client (work in progress)
+The UI components of Geppetto Client (work in progress)